Huckdirks/auto-pypi-uploader/docs/README.md

 ```

-If a `setup.py` file already exists, `pypi_uploader.py` will then ask you for a new version number, and update it in `setup.py`.
+If a `setup.py` file already exists, [`pypi_uploader.py`](../auto_pypi_uploader/pypi_uploader.py) will then ask you for a new version number, and update it in `setup.py`.
 It will then upload the package to [PyPi](https://pypi.org/).
 If you haven't already set up your login credentials, it will then ask you for your username and password & save it, and then proceed to upload the package.

 The program runs: `python3 setup.py sdist bdist_wheel` and `python3 twine upload dist/* -u "{USERNAME}" -p "{PASSWORD}"` to upload the package to [PyPi](https://pypi.org/).

 ### Running with Command Line Arguments

 You can also run the program with command line arguments.
 If you want to send the text message, you can add `--send` or `-s` as the last argument.
 All command line arguments longer than a single word need to be in parentheses.
-I'd recommend downloading [pypi_uploader.py](../include/pypi_uploader.py) from [include](../include/pypi_uploader.py) into a project's [root directory](../) if you want all the functionality, or just [setup_file_creator](../include/setup_file_creator.py) if you only want to make a `setup.py` file, and running them from the command line.
+I'd recommend downloading [`pypi_uploader.py`](../auto_pypi_uploader/pypi_uploader.py) into a project's [root directory](../) if you want all the functionality, or just [`setup_file_creator.py`](../auto_pypi_uploader/setup_file_creator.py) if you only want to make a `setup.py` file, and running them from the command line.
 Please also include the [LICENSE](../LICENSE) file in the same directory as any files you add from [this project](https://github.com/Huckdirks/auto-pypi-uploader).

 #### **Creating a `setup.py` File**